citp/privacy-policy-historical/m/ma/mat/matomymarket.com.md

-> *The following text is extracted and transformed from the matomymarket.com privacy policy that was archived on 2011-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111227074805id_/http%3A//www.matomymarket.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the matomymarket.com privacy policy that was archived on 2012-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120618104647id_/http%3A//www.matomymarket.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Matomy Market
+# Privacy Policy | MatomyMarket

 Matomy Market (the  **“Company”**  or  **“We”** ) is committed to protect the privacy of users who access its Website (the “Site”).
 This Privacy Policy Statement (the  **“Privacy Policy”** ) explains the types of information We gather and what We do with it.
 By using the Site, you agree to the terms and policies described in this Privacy Policy.

 **1\.
 Collecting Personally Identifiable Information**
 **“Personally Identifiable Information”**  means any information obtained through your use of the Site which might reasonably be used to specifically identify you and may include, among other, your name, title, company, address, email.
 To the extent Personally Identifiable Information has been collected from you, you acknowledge such collection is done on a voluntary basis to enable the Company to provide you efficient access to features, functions, promotions, products and services.
+You expressly agree that We may send you or continue sending you promotional offers, updates, and other marketing materials.
+We will only send you materials using the e-mail address and text number you provided us.
+You may withdraw your consent at anytime by contacting us using the contact form on the contact page or by visiting the ‘My Account’ section of your account.

 In addition, We collect information from you for the purpose of opening an account, billing payment and payment instruments from you for products and services you order or purchase from the Company.